 If you’re pregnant and on a budget, good choices are paramount.
-Here are 10 frugal foods to eat for a healthy pregnancy and baby.
+Here are 10 of my favorite frugal foods to eat for a healthy pregnancy and baby.
+I know you’ll find something you like!

 How much more?

-But it can become a challenge to eat well when you are pregnant and on a budget.
+But it can become a challenge to eat well when you’re pregnant and on a budget.

-Here’s a list of 10 frugal foods to eat for a healthy pregnancy and baby.
+This post provides a list of 10 frugal foods to eat for a healthy pregnancy and baby.
+(Plus I’ve made a printable list for you, and it’s available at the bottom of the list!)

 10 Frugal Foods to Eat for a Healthy Pregnancy and Baby